 You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous. (emphasis mine)

-Jesus also had an irritating habit of telling stories in which a foreigner behaved better than people from his own nationality.
+Jesus had an irritating habit of telling stories in which a foreigner behaved better than people from his own nationality.
 The most famous of them all is his Parable of the Good Samaritan (see Luke 10:25-37).
-In that story, two religious people who ordinarily would be the heroes in stories like this just walk on by an assault victim fighting to stay alive on the side of the road.
+In that story, two religious people—who ordinarily would be the heroes in stories like this—just walk right by an assault victim fighting to stay alive on the side of the road.
 They were likely too concerned about becoming “unclean” to sully their hands helping the poor unfortunate victim.

-Then Jesus introduces a Samaritan into the story, almost certainly eliciting jeers from the audience, who quickly became horrified when they realized he was about the make the dirty foreigner the hero to the story.
-Jesus had been asked who qualifies as a “neighbor” since we are to love our neighbor, and he turned that question up on its head by suggesting that even those who were seen as enemies could “out love” and “out compassion” God’s own chosen people.
+Then Jesus introduces a Samaritan into the story, almost certainly eliciting jeers from the audience, who quickly became horrified when they realized he was about to make the dirty foreigner the hero to the story.
+Jesus had been asked who qualifies as a “neighbor” since we are to love our neighbor, and he turned that question on its head by suggesting that even those who were seen as enemies could “out-love” and “out-compassion” God’s own chosen people.
 What an incendiary story to tell!
 Again, it’s no wonder they wanted this guy taken out.
 That part I completely believe.

 humanist (n.) one who strives to extend his or her tribal boundaries to encompass the entire human race. #IamAHumanist

 — Neil Carter (@godlessindixie) October 5, 2015